 The Kennesaw State University Office of Research launched four Research Communities, which represent an interdisciplinary infrastructure that has the resources to provide meaningful research experiences and workforce preparedness to our students and invite corporate and community partners to work with us toward this goal.
 These Research Communities below were identified following an internal examination of the university's research strengths.

-The Office of Research is proud to announce the inaugural Faculty Research Champions!
+The Office of Research is proud to announce this year's faculty Research Champions!

 These faculty researchers will develop and lead interdisciplinary research cluster